viodotcom/opticks/docs/dead-code-removal.md

 ## Running the codemods

-There two codemods supplied with Opticks, one for Boolean Toggles, one for Toggles, they can be found in the `src/transform` directory.
+There is a codemod supplied with Opticks, that can be found in the `src/transform` directory.

-In order to clean all "losing" branches of the code, the codemods need to know which toggle you're modifying, whether the toggle (for Boolean Toggles) or which variation (for Multi Toggles) "won".
+In order to clean all "losing" branches of the code, the codemods need to know which toggle you're modifying, and which variation "won".

-Assuming you're running the codemods directly from the Opticks directory in your `node_modules`, to declare the `b` side of the `foo` Multi Toggle the winner and prune all losing code in the `src` directory, run the script as follows:
+Assuming you're running the codemods directly from the Opticks directory in your `node_modules`, to declare the `b` side of the `foo` Toggle the winner and prune all losing code in the `src` directory, run the script as follows:

 ```shell